 Please refer to the source code file for the WebGL operations to configure the stencil buffer to implement the _shadowRecieverStencilOn(), _shadowRecieverStencilOff(), and _shadowRecieverStencilDisable() functions.

-Updating Engine Supporting Objects
+Updating Engine Supporting

 With the new objects defined and engine configured, some of the existing engine objects must also be modified to support the new shadow operations.